A JWST investigation into the bar fraction at redshifts 1 < z < 3: Discussion

 Using the magnetic-hydrodynamical cosmological simulation TNG50 \citep[][]{Nelson_2019}{}{}, \cite{Rosas_Guevara_2022} found that $\rm M_{\star} \geq 10^{10} \rm M_{\odot}$ spiral galaxies with bar formation are present as early as $z = 4$.
 When an angular resolution limit of twice the HST $I$-band angular PSF FWHM was applied, the fraction of bars dropped to a tenth of its original value at $z = 2$, reconciling theoretical predictions and observations.
+The rapid onset of bar formation in massive galaxies at early cosmic times has been predicted in numerical simulations for baryon-dominated systems \citep[see e.g.,][]{Algorry_2017,Fragkoudi_2021,Bland_2023}{}{}.
+And, in fact, recent studies have found candidate barred galaxies at higher redshifts than our limit at $z = 3$. \citet[][]{Costantin_2023}{}{} used HST and JWST images in multiple filters to study a galaxy at $z \simeq 3$ in the mass range of Milky Way progenitors and found evidence of a bar.
+Going further in wavelength than what is possible with JWST, \citet[][]{Tsukui_2023}{}{} and \citet[][]{Smail_2023}{}{} explored the sub-millimetre domain to find dusty, star-forming galaxies at $z > 4$ with morphology indicative of a bar.
+If these galaxies are confirmed as barred, they provide strong constraints to cosmological simulations.

 Some of the previous observational studies discussed above suggest that the decrease in the bar fraction in massive disc galaxies out to $z \sim 1$ could be due to minor merger events that keep the disc dynamically hot.
 However, depending on the details of the merger/flyby interaction, this could, in fact, tidally induce bar formation \citep[e.g.,][]{Berentzen_2003,Peschken_2019}{}{}.